python-rope/ropevim/README.txt

 ======================

-Ropevim is a vim mode that uses rope_ library to provide features like refactorings and code-assists.
+Ropevim is a vim mode that uses rope_ library to provide features like python refactorings and code-assists.
 You should install rope_ library before using ropevim.

 .. _rope: http://rope.sf.net/